-Community Community facilities and The need to retain and improve

-Facilities services community facilities and accommodation

-of them is acknowledged as a key for

-community cohesion and wellbeing.

-Community Park, garden and sports pitch The town suffers from extensive under

-Facilities under-provision provision of parks and gardens and

-outdoor sports facilities, while the sports

-pitches inside the town boundary are

-coming under threat from housing

-development.

-Community GP surgery capacity The existing GP provision is sufficient for

-Facilities current numbers but will struggle to cope

-with an increase of approx. 2,000 people.

-Transport & A lack of infrastructure and The need for high speed broadband is

-Infrastructure support for local businesses considered to be important - speeds in

-the town are currently reasonable for

-home recreational use but inadequate for

-the needs of many businesses.

-Transport & Inadequate facilities at railway The Plan area is well served by a railway

-Infrastructure station station but the station is under utilised

-and in a poor state of repair.

-A bridge across the tracks is required to

-enable disabled people to travel east,

-without first having to travel to Hereford.

-Transport & Maximising sustainable transport Just 2.2% of residents cycle to work

-Infrastructure links despite the Ledbury Town Trail running through the centre of Ledbury.

-dirough the centre of Leabury.

-The Town Trail and Riverside Wrail are

-both currently inaccessible to disabled

-people and hazardous for the elderly.
+Natural Environment Impact of climate change e.g. rising energy prices Concerns about climate change together with national and local policy objectives, provide an opportunity through sensitive local approaches to land use and buildings (new and existing).
+Community Facilities Community facilities and services The need to retain and improve community facilities and accommodation of them is acknowledged as a key for community cohesion and wellbeing.
+Community Facilities Park, garden and sports pitch under-provision The town suffers from extensive under provision of parks and gardens and outdoor sports facilities, while the sports pitches inside the town boundary are coming under threat from housing development.
+Community Facilities GP surgery capacity The existing GP provision is sufficient for current numbers but may struggle to cope with an increase of approx. 2,000 people.
+Transport & Infrastructure A lack of infrastructure and support for local businesses The need for high speed broadband is considered to be important- speeds in the town are currently reasonable for home recreational use but inadequate for the needs of many businesses.
+Transport & Infrastructure Inadequate facilities at railway station The plan area is well served by a railway station but the station is under-utilised and in a poor state of repair.
+A bridge across the tracks is required to Transport & Maximising sustainable transport enable disabled people to travel east without first having to travel to Hereford.
+Just 2.2% of residents cycle to work Infrastructure links despite the Ledbury Town Trail running through the centre of Ledbury.
+Town trail and riverside trail are both currently inaccessible to disabled people and hazardous for the elderly.